mbrcknl/rocq-iris-itree/README.md

 Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

 Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

-To update, do `git pull`.
-After an update, the development may fail to compile because of outdated dependencies.
-To fix that, please run `opam update` followed by `make build-dep`.